Learn / Guides / Dashboards guide

 Access all the user metrics that matter on one platform.
-Through Hotjar’s Dashboard, product teams can share insights, deepen their analysis, and make decisions that drive business growth.
+Through Hotjar’s Dashboards, product teams can share insights, deepen their analysis, and make decisions that drive business growth.

 Signing in to Hotjar takes you to the Overview page, which contains all the relevant Hotjar tools and insights, from recordings and heatmaps to feedback and recent surveys.
-It also links to the new Dashboard and specific tool dashboards on the left side.
+It also links to Dashboards and specific tool dashboards on the left side.

-For this guide’s purposes, we'll go straight to the Dashboard page.
+For this guide’s purposes, we'll go straight to the Dashboards page.
 Remember that this feature is free for all Hotjar plan users, so you can access it anytime.

-Here’s what your Dashboard will look like with all the available metrics: your demographic and user behavior data displayed through charts and graphs.
+Here’s what your Dashboards will look like with all the available metrics: your demographic and user behavior data displayed through charts and graphs.

-Your Dashboard comprises a snapshot of trends across multiple session-based metrics and a series of widgets displaying your user experience data.
+Your Dashboards comprises a snapshot of trends across multiple session-based metrics and a series of widgets displaying your user experience data.

 1. Total number of sessions